paul-wu/interpreter/README.md

 2. The compiler parse the text, and add HTML/CSS tags to the semantic blocks it has matched.
-If the compiler match a `codeblock`, it will call the `formate` function in code- formate.js and get the highlighted code back.
+If the compiler match a `codeblock`, it will call the `formate` function in codeformate.js and get the highlighted code back.
 When the par sing completed the compiler will return the HTML code as a string.